 Sonia McKeiver was appointed to the Board in September 2012.
 She has degrees in law and economics from the University of Queensland, as well as broad experience in investigations, compliance and dispute resolution gained through her roles as compliance officer with the Financial Services Authority in London and case manager with the Financial Ombudsman Service in Melbourne.

-Ms McKeiver is also a board member of Churchlands Primary School and treasurer of the Stirling Apache Softball and Teeball Club.
+Ms McKeiver is also a board member of Churchlands Primary School.
 She is currently employed by the Office of the Auditor General and conducts performance audit work.

 Anthony Masi was appointed to the Board in April 2014.
 Mr Masi is a pharmacist and has owned and operated successful small businesses in rural Western Australia since 1991.
 These include a camera store, a health food shop, an IGA grocery store and two pharmacies.
 He currently employs 35 staff in Broome.
-He is a board member of the Kimberley Pilbara Medicare Local; and Boab Health, and a committee member of The Pharmacy Guild of Australia (WA Branch).
+He is a board member of the Kimberley Pilbara Medicare Local; and Boab Health, and is the Vice President of The Pharmacy Guild of Australia (WA Branch).

 Mr Masi is also an active member of the Kyle Andrews Foundation Inc., a Broome-based children’s cancer charity.
 He was Chair from 2008-2010 and is currently the organisation’s Treasurer.